What are the Dangers of Full-Face Snorkel Masks?

 Have People Died Using Full-Face Snorkel Masks?

-There has been news about a number of snorkel-related deaths in Maui (Hawaii) where many blamed the full-face snorkel mask as being the root cause.
+There was news about a number of snorkel-related deaths in Maui (Hawaii) where many blamed the full-face snorkel mask as being the root cause.

 However, people may be quick to jump to conclusions out of suspicion over foreign equipment.
 Out of a number of deaths reported in Hawaii, there were only 2 snorkelers who were using full-face snorkel masks, so it is quite unclear if these were the actual cause of death or not.

-With a number of other factors, such as weather conditions, tides, and water currents and even just a snorkeler who may have suffered from a wave of panic, it is difficult to tell whether full-face snorkel masks can actually lead to death or something else happened.
+With a number of other factors, such as weather conditions, tides, and water currents, and even just a snorkeler who may have suffered from a wave of panic, it is difficult to tell whether a full-face snorkel mask can actually lead to death or something else happened.